openframeworks/ofSite/documentation/addons/ofxOsc/ofxOscMessage.markdown

 _inlined_description: _

+Parameters:
+index The index of the queried item.
-return argument type name as string
+\return argument type tag char as a string
-- either "int", "float", or "string"